- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Unfortunately, your dog won’t get those same benefits because peppermint oil is widely believed to be toxic for pets.

-If it’s toxic for pets, why does peppermint oil show up in so many products?
+If it’s toxic to pets, why does peppermint oil show up in so many products?

 Here are a few of the claimed benefits of peppermint oil for our furry friends, which you can ask your veterinarian about.
 However, we don’t find any of these to be a trade-off for the fact it’s toxic to your pup.